turingschool-examples/card-maker-cypress-tdd/README.md

 # Test Driven Development with Cypress & React

-For this activity, you've been given a skeleton React app and a full Cypress testing suite.
+For this activity, you've been given a skeleton React app and a **complete** Cypress testing suite.
 You will use the testing suite to determine what needs to exist in your React application.

 ### Set Up